data-gab/Song-Popularity-Prediction/README.md

 ## Overview of the Data
 ***
 Spotify is one of the most popular music streaming services around.
-They have an emmense collection of songs dating back to 1921.
+They have an immense collection of songs dating back to 1921.
 I obtained a dataset from the [kaggle website](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) which contains over 175,000 songs between the years 1921-2020.
-This data was obtained from the Spotify API and I obtained further data using the API to get songs that were newly added in 2021.
+This data was obtained from the Spotify API.
 Spotify characterizes each of these songs with 13 audio features and also assigns each song a popularity score ranging from 0-100.

 The dataset contained:
 * 170,000+ tracks